John Rebus: Character and habits

 … an intensely romanticised, self-dramatising lone wolf, a kind of urban cowboy driven to detection as a means of resolving his existential crisis.
 As Rebus himself puts it, if justice didn’t matter, “then neither did he”.

-In short, Rebus connects strongly with the type of the literary detective as defined in Raymond Chandler’s The Simple Art of Murder:

-But down these mean streets a man must go who is not himself mean…. a man of honor—by instinct, by inevitability, without thought of it, and certainly without saying it….
-I do not care much about his private life; he is neither a eunuch nor a satyr….
-He will take no man’s money dishonestly and no man’s insolence without a due and dispassionate revenge.
-He is a lonely man….
-He talks as the man of his age talks—that is, with rude wit, a lively sense of the grotesque, a disgust for sham, and a contempt for pettiness.
-The story is this man’s adventure in search of a hidden truth.

-Rebus’s wit is very much as Chandler specifies.
-He loves to make jokes at the expense of others, especially his superiors and his friends.
+Rebus loves to make jokes at the expense of others, especially his superiors and his friends.
 At times he even examines his own parting words, judging whether they were clever enough.
 He spars verbally with Siobhan Clarke but also with ‘Big Ger’ Cafferty.

-His “honor” is somewhat peculiar.
-In particular, he will lie to a witness, swearing “this is just between the two of us,” with no intention of keeping pertinent information private or of protecting a confession.
-He treats the criminal Cafferty’s influence and knowledge as a resource in his investigations, and will sometimes do a favor for him.
-In Cafferty’s mind (and the minds of many others), Rebus belongs to him, but in Rebus’s own mind he is always fighting Cafferty, trying to collect evidence of his crimes.
+Rebus's sense of honour is questionable and he will lie to a witness swearing that “this is just between the two of us”, with no intention of keeping pertinent information private.
+He treats the criminal Cafferty’s influence and knowledge as a resource in his investigations and will sometimes do a favour for him.
+In Cafferty’s mind (and the minds of many others), Rebus belongs to him, but in Rebus’s own mind he is always fighting Cafferty and trying to collect evidence of his crimes.

 Rebus is a heavy drinker and smoker, though always aware that this is bad for his health.
 He chooses to eat fried and/or fatty foods, knowing they are not good for him.
-His knowledge of Edinburgh bars and his appreciation of malt whiskies are encyclopedic.
-Starting with Mortal Causes (1994), his favorite hangout and meeting-place is the Oxford Bar, and from Exit Music to Rather Be the Devil the ritual of going outside the bar to smoke is part of his routine.
-In Black and Blue (1997), with the help of his old friend Jack Morton, he stops drinking, and he is able to continue abstaining through the next book, The Hanging Garden, but at the end of that novel Jack dies and Rebus resumes drinking.
-From one novel to another, he may try to ration cigarettes, but he is not able to quit smoking entirely until he begins to suffer from COPD at the beginning of Rather Be the Devil (2016); at that time he also begins to cut back on his drinking.
+His knowledge of Edinburgh bars and his appreciation of malt whiskies are encyclopaedic.
+Starting with Mortal Causes, his favourite hangout and meeting-place is the Oxford Bar, and from Exit Music to Rather Be the Devil, the ritual of going outside the bar to smoke is part of his routine.
+In Black and Blue, with the help of his old friend Jack Morton he stops drinking and is able to continue abstaining through the next book, The Hanging Garden.
+However, at the end of that novel Jack dies and Rebus resumes drinking.
+From one novel to another he may try to ration cigarettes, but he is not able to quit smoking entirely until he begins to suffer from COPD at the beginning of Rather Be the Devil — at that time he also begins to cut back on his drinking.